tattle-made/docs/show_and_tell.md

 * **22 July 2020: Responsible Data Collection from WhatsApp at Scale**
   * Presenter: Suraj Sharma
-  * [Video Link](https://vimeo.com/441454520) is password protected.
+  * [Video Link](https://vimeo.com/441454520) is password protected since it PII were captured in some frames.
 Ask one of the maintainers for password if required.

 * **9 July 2020: Engaging Social Media Users in Combatting Misinformation**
   * Presenters: Gyan Lakhwani, Shubham Atreja